exakat/exakat/docs/Rules.rst

 ###############

 The lettered logical operators yield to assignation.
+It may collect less information than expected.

 It is recommended to use the &&, ^ and || operators, instead of and, or and xor, to prevent confusion.